How To Do A Pull-Up: The Beginner's Guide

 What are pull-ups?

 Let’s start with the basics: what exactly is a pull-up?
-A pull-up is an upper body exercise that involves hanging from a pull-up bar by your hands facing away from your body, and lifting your entire body up with your arm and back muscles until your chest touches the bar.
+A pull-up is an upper-body exercise that involves hanging from a pull-up bar by your hands with your palms facing away from you, and lifting your entire body up with your arm and back muscles until your chest touches the bar.
 The pull-up movement uses multiple muscles at once, making it a compound exercise.